Places

 Tallinn & Harju County

-- Base near Old Town for cobblestone streets, cafés, and community partners.
+- Base near Old Town to keep cobblestone streets, cafés, and community partners within easy reach.

 - Visit St. Olav’s Tower for city views, Kiek in de Kök bastion tunnels, and Seaplane Harbour museum.